all-contributors/cli/DEVELOPMENT.md

 - Supports both CommonJS (source files) and ES modules (test files)

-Note: We should consider refacting the project to use ES modules instead of CommonJS (if everyone supports that) in the future for consistently.
+Note: We should consider refacting the project to use ES modules instead of CommonJS (if everyone supports that) in the future for consistency.

 ### How to run the linter